 There may be additional coverage, but we would have to see the detailed insurance policy to better determine if there is coverage for the victims.

-On July 2, 2021 a judge stated that the $48 million in insurance coverage that can be applied for may not be enough coverage.
+On July 2, 2021, a judge stated that the $48 million in insurance coverage that can be applied for may not be enough coverage.
 The attorneys for the building association discussed two insurance policies, a $30 million property policy from Great American and an $18 million liability policy.
 What hasn’t been discussed is if these policies will be paid out based on the information detailed above.
-Certainly, there will be lawsuits between the building association, insurance companies and the lawyers representing the victims.
-Some insurance companies may not fight the claims and pay out to avoid the negative publicity.
+Certainly, there will be lawsuits between the building association, insurance companies, and the lawyers representing the victims.
+Some insurance companies may not fight the claims and payout to avoid negative publicity.

 Shiner Law Group recommends next steps for the victims and family members